steaksauce-/MacAddy-Fixer/README.md

 ```

 ## Usecase and inspiration for the script
 While scanning the mac-addresses for a large deployment of Aruba Remote APs, I found the the mac-addresses were missing the colons.
 Unfortunately, to whitelist the APs in the Aruba controller, I needed to have the mac-address with the colons.
 I took the script a step further and made the output be the list of commands to whitelist each mac-address in the controller.
-This can be seen in `aruba-usecase.py`.